Why is dancing good for us?

-Due to its increase in certain brain activity, dance can also help to improve memory, the ability we have to multitask and can help older people’s brains form new interconnections and work more quickly .
-Not only that, but because we have to learn new steps and techniques and possibly work with a partner or group, dance presents challenges to the brain that help keep it healthy
+Dance has been linked to improving a range of cognitive functions including memory, and the ability we have to multitask, and it can help older people’s brains form new interconnections and work more quickly2.
+Not only that, but because we have to learn new steps and techniques and possibly work with a partner or group, dance presents challenges to the brain that help keep it healthy3

 2. Mental wellbeing

 The therapeutic nature of exercise is often forgotten.
 Beyond the many benefits to our physical health, it can also be fantastic for our overall mental health.
 We all have a pea-sized gland inside our brains (called our pituitary gland), which releases endorphins when we exercise.
 These go all around your body to help you feel happier and more content, but also less stressed and less susceptible to feelings of physical discomfort or pain.
 By doing some exercise that we enjoy, we get a mood-enhancing boost afterwards!
 Dancing helps us to achieve all these great benefits.
 It helps us to feel happier in the moment, more optimistic and less stressed.
 Even if it’s just a jig to some music in the kitchen when nobody is looking!

 3. Benefits of the music

 While dance brings us so many benefits that are typical with exercising in general, the fact that we dance to music means it comes with even more benefits.
 Music has a positive impact on the brain and its function, but it also has an effect on our bodies as we react to the beat of the music4.
 Discover more in our article on the benefits of music.